maxito123/Excel-Refreshment-Task/README.md

 # Excel-Refreshment-Task
-Task to refresh my knowledge of different Excel tools and formular At the end of this task you will be able to learn or refresh your knowledge on;
+Tasks to refresh my knowledge of different Excel tools and formular At the end of these tasks I was able to refresh my knowledge on;
 -  If, Sumif, Statement.
 -  Formulars like: Sum, Average, Max,Min,etc.
 -  Pivot Tables, Charts.